nasa/Common-Metadata-Repository/README.md

 source resources/shell/cmr-bash-autocomplete
 ```

-If you use another system shell, we'll except a PR with auto-complete for it.
+If you use another system shell, we'll accept a PR with auto-complete for it.

 #### Building and Running CMR Dev System in a REPL